LPvdT/git-for-colleagues/docs/design_best_practices/best_practices.md

     - *Change: Data ingression*
     - *Delete: Todo Markdown file*

 Some employers, and most serious open-source projects, likely require a strict commit message structure to adhere to.
-Make sure you carefully read up on it, before blithely filing a pull request with janky commit messages.
+Make sure you carefully read up on it, before blithely filing a pull request full of commits with janky commit messages.

+## When to create new branches?

+> **Branch early and branch often.**

+First and foremost, when you initialise a new repository, create a `development` branch as soon as possible.
+Just create and commit a [`.gitignore`](https://git-scm.com/docs/gitignore) file into your `main` branch, then create your `development` branch and just work in that, until you get an idea on where you want to go.
+Keep `main` as stable as you can.

+- Are you starting work on a new feature? *Create a new branch for it!*
+- Are you improving upon an existing feature that already works well in its current state? *Create a new branch for it!*
+- Are you just trying out something new in an existing codebase? *Create a new branch for it!*

+You get the picture.
+Adhering to this workflow will save you the hassle of constantly needing to rewrite the history of your repository further down the line.
+Also, it makes your repository look a lot more structured and professional.

+## When to delete branches?

+> **Delete branches when their purpose has been served and the changes have been merged.**

+This will make your repository a lot easier to work with for everybody involved.
+Stale and unused branches clutter your repository and cause a lot of confusion.

+If you want to leave a marker to denote when the branch was incorporated into your `development` branch, or `main` branch, create a [`tag`](https://git-scm.com/book/en/v2/Git-Basics-Tagging) at the merge commit instead of leaving a finalised branch dangling.

+## How to name branches?

+> **Be clear and consistent when naming your branches.**

+- The default branch is always called `main` (`master` in older Git versions).
+- Be logical and intuitive when naming additional branches.
+    - A `development` branch is an obvious branch to create as soon as possible.
+    - When creating feature branches, use clear names, such as `f_preprocessing`, or better yet: `feature/preprocessing`.